CineKind Awards: Celebrating Compassion in Indian Cinema | Entertainment

 CineKind Awards: Celebrating Compassion in Indian Cinema

-The Film Federation of India and People for Animals unveil CineKind, rewarding humane storytelling in Indian cinema.
-Set in Kolkata, the annual awards will spotlight films promoting compassion for animals and ethical living, with categories such as Compassion Award and Actor for Kindness Award scheduled for December 2025.
+The Film Federation of India announces CineKind, an initiative to honor compassionate storytelling in cinema.
+Scheduled to debut in December 2025, these awards will recognize filmmakers and artists advocating for animal welfare and ethical narratives, with categories such as the CineKind Compassion Award and Actor for Kindness Award.

 - Country: